 By teaming up with the United Nations Institute for Training and Research, we have developed a curriculum that sees a brighter future through diplomacy.
 This newly-designed programme allows participants to listen to and learn about international relations and politics from those actively engaged in these fields – the diplomats themselves.
 Envisioned for students currently enrolled in Political Science, International Relations, Urban Affairs, or a similar academic programme, the desire to better understand world affairs is a must.

-The programme will start on August 2017:
+The programme will start in October 2018:

 All are invited.
 For further information, please contact Mr. Pelayo Alvarez,UNITAR New York Office